Mocha Java Latte Granola

 - 3 cups old-fashioned rolled oats (not quick oats)

 - 1 and 1/2 Tablespoons instant coffee (any flavor - if you choose to use a dark roast, try cutting down to 1 Tablespoon instead)

 - 1/2 cup honey

 - 1/4 cup unsweetened cocoa powder

-- Preheat oven to 350F degrees.
-Line large cookie sheet with parchment paper or silicone baking mat.
+- Preheat oven to 300F degrees.
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 Not a fan of coffee?
 My Triple Chocolate Crunch Granola is more your style.

 With kitchen-tested quality recipes and step-by-step tutorials, my goal is to give you the confidence to bake and cook from scratch.